Our Discovery Boxes are a great way to try a new varietal or to simply stick with something you know and love!

 In fact, average prices for Pinot Noir tends to be higher than other grapes.
 So what is it about this grape that is so darn special to enthusiasts?
 Let’s take a look at some of the more interesting facts about Pinot Noir.

-MERLIN CHERRIER SANCERRE ROSE` 2018: Made exclusively of Pinot Noir, this rosé is made using the direct press method with the whole berries entering the pressoir.
-The musts ferment in temperature-controlled cuvees as well as a small percentage in older barrels.
+Made exclusively with Pinot Noir grapes, this rosé is made using the direct press method with the whole berries entering the pressor.
+The musts ferment in temperature-controlled Cuvees as well as a small percentage in older barrels.
 The fermentation occurs over three weeks.
 The wine is bottled in the spring of the following year.

 |Pinot Noir is light enough for salmon but complex enough to hold up to some richer meat including duck.
 In a pinch, when everyone orders a vastly different entree at a restaurant, you can usually win by picking Pinot Noir; it will make everyone happy.|